| | West=On=TrackHistoryThe Kiltimagh Railway

 the Swinford side, in December, 1916, in which 6 railway

 staff were killed and ten injured, some very seriously.
+Two goods trains collided head on, about three quarters

 of a mile from Kiltimagh station on a damp foggy December